daniel-araujo/vue-data-object-path/README.md

 Vue.use(VueDataObjectPath)
 ```

-You will then have access to the $objectPath object in every Vue component.
+You will then have access to the `$objectPath` object in every Vue component.

 ## Documentation

+The `$objectPath` property will be available on every Vue component.
+You can use
+it after the data method is finished executing.
+It provides the following
+operations:

 ```js
 {